Published: January 27, 2026

 Terrorism

-The U.S. Department of State has assessed The Hague and Amsterdam as being a MEDIUM-threat location for terrorism directed at or affecting official U.S. government interests.
+The U.S. Department of State has assessed The Hague and Amsterdam as being a MEDIUM-threat locations for terrorism directed at or affecting official U.S. government interests.

 The U.S. Department of State has included a Terrorism “T” Indicator on the Travel Advisory for the Netherlands, indicating that terrorist attacks have occurred and/or specific threats against civilians, groups, or other targets may exist.